CCAT-prime Collaboration: Science Goals and Forecasts with Prime-Cam on the Fred Young Submillimeter Telescope: Probing Galaxy and Galaxy Cluster Evolution with Sunyaev-Zeldovich effects

 Understanding the nature and properties of FIR emission from galaxy clusters is a major challenge for precise measurements of the SZ effects at sub-millimeter wavelengths.
 Recent spectral studies of the SZ effect highlight the importance of including a dedicated spectral component for the cluster FIR emission and constraining it with high-frequency observations above $220 \, \mathrm{GHz}$ \citep{Erler18, Schaan2020}.
 Other works suggest that up to $9\%$ of clusters between redshift $0.5$ and $0.8$ have been missed in the creation of the \textit{Planck} cluster catalog due to FIR contamination \citep{Melin18}.
 Insights into the properties of dust in clusters will be especially important for the analysis of proto-clusters at redshift $z>2$ \citep{Casey16, Cheng19, Smith19}.
 Clusters at these redshifts are not fully virialized yet, so their ICM has not reached the temperature necessary for efficient sputtering of dust grains \citep{Gjergo20}.
-With its unparalleled access to FIR frequencies among other ground-based observatories, FYST will measure the dust-to-gas mass ratio of the ICM and of cluster galaxies to determine the spatial distribution of the dust grains and their evolution.
+With its access to submillimeter frequencies combined with having more than five times better angular resolution than \textit{Planck}, FYST will help to measure the spatial distribution of diffuse intergalactic dust in the dense cluster environments, and will inform the simulations regarding the origin and lifetime of such dust grains.